 - Ongoing comprehensive planning and improved implementation of existing plans.

 - Use best management practices for site design to control stormwater runoff.

 - Develop plans for bluff stability enhancement, e.g. slow erosion by planting vegetation on bluffs.

 - Improve or restore natural shore protection features (beaches, dunes, nearshore shoals, and islands)

 - Design port and harbor infrastructure that can accommodate increased variability in lake levels, e.g. harbor slips that float.

 - Study the impact of climate change on tourism economics.

 Back to top

-Please contact Gene Clark, David Hart, or Phil Moy at the University of Wisconsin Sea Grant Institute if you have any comments or concerns regarding how our changing climate will impact Wisconsin's Great Lakes coastal communities.
+Please contact Gene Clark or David Hart at the University of Wisconsin Sea Grant Institute if you have any comments or concerns regarding how our changing climate will impact Wisconsin's Great Lakes coastal communities.